Update: ‘Production’ section added with new information.

 Future Q5 e-tron variants

 The unlisted Q5 35 e-tron is a single-motor RWD configuration with a 132 kW (177 hp) motor.
 A range-topping Audi Q5 60 e-tron is also under development, k.sina.com.cn revealed through a spy shot on December 11, 2021.
 This variant should have individual motors for the front and rear axles, but the power and torque outputs could be dialed-up.
-We have yet to determine whether the battery pack will be the same 83.4 kWh unit or if Audi is planning a bigger capacity.
+We have yet to determine whether the battery pack will be the same 83.4 kWh unit or if a bigger capacity has been planned.

-SAIC-Audi says that because of the Q5 e-tron’s excellent battery management system, it consumes as little as 15.9 kWh/100 km (62 miles).
+SAIC-Volkswagen says that because of an excellent battery management system, the Q5 e-tron consumes as little as 15.9 kWh/100 km (62 miles).
 Thus, the cost of driving it for 100 km (62 miles) is a measly CNY 15.
 The purchase price includes two years of insurance, a 3-year/100,000 km vehicle warranty, an 8-year/160,000 km electric component warranty, three years of unlimited free public charging, and a free Audi wallbox charger with free installation.

 Reports suggest that Volkswagen, the brand, is considering launching the China-made ID.6 in Europe.
 But we doubt Audi will do the same with the Q5 e-tron, as it has kept the world premiere low profile and avoided a global announcement.
 Unlike the Q5 e-tron, the upcoming Q6 e-tron will be an international model, one that offers two-row seating.